 This course will explore the role of governments in the economy and answer questions such as how does the government affect the economy?
 What is the appropriate role and size of government?
 Should the government do more, or less?
-In specific, we will talk about the government budget, government regulations (concerning the environment and public health), and government programs (such as education, health care, social security and welfare).
-We will also talk about voting rules and how governments make decisions.
+We will talk about the government budget, government regulations (concerning the environment and public health), and government programs (such as education, health care, social security and welfare).
+We will also discuss voting rules and how governments make decisions.
 Methodologically, we will study these topics using both economic theory and data analysis.